lm2612/WaveNet_UQ/README.md

 ```
 or you can calculate these in python/xarray.
 If using standard scaling, the means and standard deviations must be saved as `{scaler_filestart}_mean.nc` and `{scaler_filestart}_std.nc` and we will provide the
-script with the `scaler_filestart` (in this case `atmos_all_43`).
+script with the `scaler_filestart=atmos_all_43`.
 If training on more than one year, you may need to average over more years or change this filename.

 Then, we can run the script to train wavenet.
 We will train for 300 epochs.
 ```
 cd scripts/
-python train_wavenet.py --component "zonal" --transform "standard"  --n_epoch 300 --model_name "wavenet" --seed 1  --filename "atmos_all_43.nc" --scaler_filestart "atmos_all_43"  --valid_filename "atmos_all_44.nc"
+python train_wavenet.py --component "zonal" --transform "standard"  --n_epoch 300 --data_dir "path/to/data" --output_dir "path/to/output" --model_name "wavenet_zonal_seed1" --seed 1  --filename "atmos_all_43.nc" --scaler_filestart "atmos_all_43"  --valid_filename "atmos_all_44.nc"
 ```

-This example uses the random number seed `1`.
-We have named the model `wavenet`.
-All output files will be saved under the directory `wavenet_zonal_seed1`.
+`data_dir` is the location of your training, validation and scaler files.
+All output files will be saved under a new directory `path/to/output/wavenet_zonal_seed1/`.
+Make sure to save different seeded models under different `model_name`.
 Output files include checkpoints at every epoch (in case the training needs to be restarted) as `checkpoint_epoch{epoch}.pth` and the neural network weights as `wavenet_weights_epoch{epoch}.pth`.

+To train the ensemble, repeat this many times with different random seeds.

 ## 3. Test offline
 Once training is completed, we carry out offline testing.
 For this example we are testing on daily datasets rather than 3-hourly as these files are smaller (you can find them on the zenodo repository).
 This example tests on `atmos_daily_45.nc`.
-The script is in `scripts/test_model.py` and uses almost identical arguments to the training script above.
+The script is in `scripts/test_wavenet.py` and uses almost identical arguments to the training script above.
 ```
-python test_model.py --component "zonal" --transform "standard"   --model_name "wavenet_zonal_seed1" --filename "atmos_daily_45.nc" --scaler_filestart "atmos_all_43"
+python test_wavenet.py --component "zonal" --transform "standard"  --data_dir "path/to/data" --output_dir "path/to/output"  --model_name "wavenet_zonal_seed1" --filename "atmos_daily_45.nc" --scaler_filestart "atmos_all_43"
 ```
 Notice we still provide the scaling file from the training dataset.
 Also notice we provide the full model output directory `wavenet_zonal_seed1`.
 This script outputs predictions for zonal gravity wave drag saved as `atmos_daily_45.nc` in the same directory.